 The Capstone Experience provides the educational capstone for all students majoring in computer science at Michigan State University.
 Teams of students build software projects for corporate clients.
 For information on becoming a project sponsor, see Project Sponsorship or contact Dr. Wayne Dyksen.
-The following were the project sponsors and projects for Spring 2019:
+The following were the project sponsors and projects for Fall 2019:

 Amazon: Browser Sharing for Customer Support

 Originally founded as an online bookstore, Amazon is now a leader in e-commerce and cloud computing, accounting for one in three online shopping transactions in North America.

 When an Amazon customer needs help with a product, support staff must be ready immediately to ask him or her for more information in order to diagnose the problem, working hard to further avoid frustrating the customer.